Meetmendapara09/Odoo_Combat/README.md

 ## Deployment 🚀

-- The application can be deployed to platforms like AWS, Heroku, or DigitalOcean.
+- The application can be deployed to platforms like Vercel, Netlify or CloudFlare.
 Ensure to set up environment variables securely and configure database connections accordingly.

 ## Contributions 🌟